Running an HEG/LIFE 2.0 Session

 - the headband on the head at one of the recommended positions.

 Look at the inside of the HEG headband.
 You should see a red LED indicating the headband is getting power.
 It will appear to be solid.
 On the outside of the headband you will find a white Velcro dot.
 When you place the headband on the head, this dot will go over the site being trained.
-Training sites will be (in any order) the left edge of the front of the forehead, the right edge of the front of the forehead and the center of the forehead above the bridge of the nose.
+Training sites will be (in any order) the left edge of the front of the forehead (or right above the left eye), the right edge of the front of the forehead (or right above the right eye) and the center of the forehead above the bridge of the nose.
 The band should go in the valley across the forehead from side to side above the eyebrows.

 Put on the HEG headband.
 The headband should fit snugly, but not tightly, around the head.
 The LED should be held in contact with the skin.
 Adjust as necessary to keep outside light from entering behind the band and to minimize the red light escaping from the top or bottom of the band.

 Open Brain-Trainer software and click “HEG”.
 Select “LIFE game” when prompted to select a design.

 Select your device.
 (For Optima+, click the gear icon and select Neurobit Optima+ 4 USB (or bluetooth if you have it.)
 The Device light will not turn green if the headband is not on the head, connected to send a signal to the software.
 TIP: If the indicator light does not turn green, refresh the design (top left).

 Instructions for starting the game are on the screen for your convenience.

 Start the session by clicking the white Play button in the design.
 The signal should be coming into the software and you should see the green trace of the HEG signal on the screen.

 Click “Run LIFE” in the design.
 The State Changer window will open.